 As my basic needs were provided for, I could concentrate on things that I liked.
-My grades at school were good, I was always curious and wanted to learn new things.
+My grades at school were good; I was always curious and wanted to learn new things.
 My favorite subjects at school were chemistry and literature.

-Then I started to engage in the field of photography.
+Then, I started to engage in the field of photography.
 Again, that was 100% my choice and desire.
 I loved to make pictures, to catch some cool moments.
 That was my passion till about 16-17.

 One thing that bothered me was the concept of reincarnation.
 I strongly believed in reincarnation even though that church did not approve of that.
-Also, I could not fully justify in my mind and heart that jumping and singing in praising the Almighty and being merry when so many people in the world greatly suffer.
-So, after a year or so I stopped attending that church and any church.
+Also, I could not fully justify in my mind and heart about jumping and singing in praising the Almighty and being merry when so many people in the world greatly suffer.
+So, after a year or so I stopped attending that church and any other church.

 To the suffering many people have, I was introduced literally when I took my first job in a hospital.
 After graduation of high school at the age of 18, I applied for studies in the Faculty of Chemistry.
-I completed my first year but then quit as I didn’t feel that to be right thing for me: to become a chemist, a scientist, a teacher or someone like that.
+I completed my first year but then quit as I didn’t feel that to be the right thing for me: to become a chemist, a scientist, a teacher or someone like that.
 I wanted to do something else.
-I wanted to help people in some practical ways.
+I wanted to help people in some more practical ways.

 So, I found a job in a hospital as a hospital attendant, a stretcher-bearer.
 I was placed in the toughest unit: intensive care.
 I was witnessing people suffering and dying every single day.
-There were days that we carried 6-7 corpses to the morgue.
+There were days that we carried six-seven corpses to the morgue.
 It was a hard job, both emotionally and physically, nevertheless, that was an experience which I probably needed.
-I saw how fragile is the human life, I saw even young people dying and put in coma for many days and months.
+I saw how fragile is the human life, I saw even young people dying and being in a coma for many days and months.

-Then I got an offer to work as a watchman in a Lutheran church and a concert hall.
-That was a time when I could relax, listen to some organ music, contemplate life and plan for the future.
+Then, I got an offer to work as a watchman in a Lutheran church and a concert hall.
+That was a time when I could relax, listen to some organ music, contemplate life, and plan for the future.
 Somehow, I got very interested in natural remedies, healing properties of plants.
 I read some books about that.
 Then, consequently, I decided to study pharmacy which went very well for me.

-I liked chemistry, botanics, biology and other subjects taught in that faculty.
+I liked chemistry, biology and other subjects taught in that faculty.
 I even got a job as a laboratory assistant in the department of Pharmaceutical chemistry.
 I graduated with a Master’s degree and worked another year as a lecturer for pharmacy students.
 I didn’t feel too comfortable in teaching students but I didn’t know what else I should do.
-At the same time, I started my postgraduate studies for a doctorate degree and was heavily involved in some scientific research (electrochemistry studies of some molecules).
+At the same time, I started my postgraduate studies for a doctorate degree and was quite heavily involved in some scientific research (electrochemistry studies of some molecules).